davisshaver/tech-docs/wordpress-development/submodule-workflow.md

 2. So to rollback the hash you need to go into the directory of that submodule and do `git checkout 1dba7d7ad049c06ffc7a35a6d65d4ff4098a5fcd` (according to the example above) which will checkout the previous version of the submodule.

-3. Then you can commit the change. `git add -A; git commit -m "advance submodule to previous revision"`
+3. Then you can commit the change in your main directory that contains the submodule you just rolled back. `git add -A; git commit -m "advance submodule to previous revision"`.

 4. Then you can push the change `git push origin <your branch name>`